yalemethods/SOP/mturk/mturk.md

      Respondents who complete the survey should then receive an End-of-survey messages such that the confirmation code is piped into the message.
 Ensure that the Embedded Data term "called" in the Web Service element matches that defined in the message written and stored in the Qualtrics Library (see above image).
      ![End of Survey Example](mturk/eos.jpg)

      * Anonymization.
 Survey responses must be anonymized in accordance with IRB exemption/approval.
-Responses can be anonymized by checking the appropriate box in Survey Options &rarr; Survey Protection, as below.
+Responses can be anonymized by checking the appropriate box in Survey Options > Survey Protection, as below.
     ![Anonymization Example](mturk/anonymize.jpg)

      * Follow-up surveys.
 Follow-up surveys should always include either or both of the following elements, in confirmed working order: